fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-`IndexedStateT` does not have a `MonadState` when `S1 !` S2=, although it has a
+`IndexedStateT` does not have a `MonadState` when `S1 != S2`, although it has a
 `Monad`.

 The following example is adapted from [Index your State](https://www.youtube.com/watch?v=JPVagd9W4Lo) by Vincent Marquez.
-Consider the scenario where we must design an algebraic interface to access a
+Consider the scenario where we must design an algebraic interface for an `Int`
-`key: Int` to `value: String` lookup.
-This may have a networked implementation
+to `String` lookup.
+This may have a networked implementation and the order of
-and the order of calls is essential.
-Our first attempt at the API may look
+calls is essential.
+Our first attempt at the API may look something like:
-something like:

 {lang="text"}
 ~~~~~~~~